 Welcome the audience.
-The Topic selected for the Dissertation Research project is The Automated Highway Systems (referred as AHS).
+The Topic selected for the Dissertation Research project is "The Automated Highway Systems" (referred as AHS).
 But why?
-We as humanity need look forward to towards smart and sustainable systems that facilitate the human growth as well as sustain the work we live in.
+We as humanity need to look forward to smart and sustainable systems that facilitate human growth as well as sustain the work we live in.
 We need to move forward.
 Adapt!
 Accept the change!
-AHS is one system that been considered to be the future by many, as a system for our future generations.
-I wanted to look what are the pros and cons of this systems, what significant changes it can bring, its impact and how it will revolutionize the current systems we have…
+AHS is one system that has been considered to be the future by many, as a system for our future generations.
+I wanted to look what are the pros and cons of this system, what significant changes it can bring, its impact and how it will revolutionize the current systems we have…

-The issues of severe traffic congestion and environmental pollution from transportation and other constructions have been increased manifolds in past decades, especially in developed countries of Europe and America.
+The issues of severe traffic congestion and environmental pollution from transportation and other constructions have increased manifolds in past decades, especially in developed countries of Europe and America.

 Automated Highways (i.e. personal hands-off & Feet-off vehicles operating on conventional roadways) focus on stereo vision-based systems for sensing local environments, dynamic depth mapping, object identification and tracking, road edge identification., robust control in the presence of substantial uncertainty and noise

 As shown here, AHS includes completely dedicated transit guiding systems that ensure full automation during the whole travel

 This is probably the most important question; How does AHS benefits, all of us?
 Well, the most prominent impacts include: